Britannia (1815 steamship)

-The Britannia of 1815 was a wood-hulled British paddle steamer built at Port Glasgow for services on the Firth of Clyde.
+Britannia of 1815 was a wood-hulled British paddle steamer built at Port Glasgow for services on the Firth of Clyde.
 Later she ran between Glasgow and Derry.
 Britannia was wrecked at Donaghadee on 12 October 1829.

 Construction

 Britannia was launched in February 1815 at the Port Glasgow shipyard of John Hunter.
 With a wooden hull, her side-paddles were powered by a two-cylinder beam engine made by D McArthur and Company at Camlachie.
 Britannias initial tonnage and dimensions are not known with certainty, but after she was altered and lengthened by John Wood and James Barlay at Port Glasgow in 1821, her tonnage was 73 by Builder's Old Measurement.
 By that time she was 93 ft 4 in long, had a beam of 16 ft 5 in and a depth of 8 ft 3 in and reportedly had a new engine by James Cook of Glasgow.